foundry-vtt-community/wiki.js/setup/linux-installation.md

 ```
 pm2 start "node /home/<user>/foundryv12/foundry/resources/app/main.js --dataPath=/home/<user>/foundryv12/foundryuserdata --port=30012" --name foundryv12
 ```

+>**NOTE**: Different versions of Foundry have different locations of `main.js`.
+Be sure you know where it is located for the version you are launching and adjust the above command accordingly. {.is-warning}

 Run this command for each instance, modifying the paths, port, and name for each as you go.